logzly. Industrial Hose Insights

 Why a Checklist Beats Guesswork

-A hose system is a moving target.
-Temperature swings, abrasive chemicals, and mechanical stress all wear on the material in different ways.
-Relying on memory or “just looking good” leaves room for error.
-A written checklist forces you to look at the same things each time, catch early signs of wear, and document compliance for auditors.
-In short, it turns a vague “check the hoses” into a clear, auditable process.
+Chemical plant hoses live a tough life.
+Temperature swings, abrasive fluids, and constant flexing wear them out in ways you can’t always see.
+Relying on “it looks okay” leaves too much room for surprise failures.
+A written checklist forces you to look at the same critical points each time, spot early warning signs, and create a paper trail auditors love.
+In short, it turns a vague “check the hoses” into a clear, repeatable process that actually works.

 Step 1 – Visual Inspection

-Walk the line and scan every hose for cracks, bulges, or discoloration.
-Pay special attention to the ends where fittings meet the hose body – that’s where most failures start.
-If you see any of the following, flag the hose for removal:
+Grab a flashlight and walk the line.
+Scan every hose for cracks, bulges, or any discoloration.
+Pay extra attention to the fittings where the hose meets the metal—that’s where most failures start.
+Flag the hose for removal if you see:

 • Cracks or splits in the rubber or polymer

-• Swelling or bulging that changes the hose’s shape
+• Swelling or bulging that changes the hose shape

 • Abrasive wear or cuts from sharp edges

-Carry a small flashlight and a magnifying glass.
-A tiny nick can be invisible to the naked eye but will grow fast under pressure.
+A small magnifying glass helps you catch tiny nicks that are invisible to the naked eye but will grow fast under pressure.
+I keep one in my pocket for every shift.

 Step 2 – Pressure Test

-Even a hose that looks fine can have internal damage.
-A pressure test verifies that the hose can hold the design pressure without leaking.
+A hose can look perfect and still hide internal damage.
+A pressure test confirms it can hold the design pressure without leaking.

 1. Isolate the hose from the process line.

-3. Pump the hose up to 1.5 times its rated working pressure.
+3. Pump the hose to 1.5 times its rated working pressure.

-4. Hold for at least one minute and watch for pressure drop.
+4. Hold for at least one minute and watch the gauge.

-If the pressure falls more than 5 percent, the hose has a leak or a weak spot and must be retired.
+If pressure drops more than 5 percent, the hose has a leak or weak spot and needs to be retired right away.

 Step 3 – Check Fittings and Couplings